ytakefuji/sshanalysis/README.md

 A botnet (short for "robot network") is a network of computers infected with malware and under the control of a single attacking party.

-There is no open-source tool for visualizing ssh-attacks.
+There is no open-source tool for visualizing ssh-attacks except "ssh-tracker" or "commons-ssh tracker".

 This repository introduces a visualization tool for investigating IPs that are attacking a ssh server via ssh.